Jirka-Mayer/BachelorThesis/thesis-text.md

 # Engraving System

 This chapter describes the Mashcima engraving system we developed.
 We created a custom engraving system for handwritten music to serve as an advanced data augmentation tool.
 We opted to write a new system from scratch, because of the flexibility we needed.
 We will talk about the specific requirements for the engraving system.
 We will briefly overview the inner workings of the system - how it understands the input (Mashcima encoding), what are the basic building blocks from which a staff image is engraved, what are the most important events that happen during engraving.
-We will talk about shortcommings of the system and how it could be extended in the future.
+We will talk about the shortcomings of the system and how it could be extended in the future.

 ## Why custom engraving system

 In the [thesis introduction](#123) we stated that there is only a single dataset containing handwritten staves of music.
 There are other handwritten music datasets, but they either contain only symbols, or they are derived from CVC-MUSCIMA.
 Using this dataset as-is for training is not plausible, because it contains far too few symbol combinations.

-We are not the first to realise this issue.
+We are not the first to realize this issue.
 The HMR baseline article (*link*) talks about using data augmentation and transfer learning to solve the lack of training data.
 They propose a model to be trained on printed music, of which there's abundance.
-After that the model is fine-tuned by training on the CVC-MUSCIMA dataset.
+After that, the model is fine-tuned by training on the CVC-MUSCIMA dataset.
 The results they obtained are impressive, considering the method they used.
-To help with the process, they used simple data augmentation, like dilation, erosion and blurring.
+To help with the process, they used data augmentation, like dilation, erosion, and blurring, and even measure shuffling.

 We propose to use more sophisticated data augmentation.
-Specifically we want to shuffle the data on the level of individual musical symbols.
+Specifically, we want to shuffle the data on the level of individual musical symbols.
 The reason we choose this approach is that we have access to the MUSCIMA++ dataset (*link*).
 This dataset contains a lot of additional information regarding the CVC-MUSCIMA dataset, which includes segmentation masks of individual symbols and their relationships.
 We want to use these masks to engrave entirely new staves of music.

-We will also build our own engraving system, because engraving handwritten music is something that existing engraving systems don't focus on.
+We will also build our own engraving system because engraving handwritten music is something that existing engraving systems don't focus on.
 Handwritten music is very different from printed music.
 Symbol positions vary, notehead shapes may differ from note to note within a single staff, slant angle may also change.
 We tried looking at Abjad (*link*) - a python package for engraving music that uses Lilypond (*link*) at its core.
-Lilypond is able to load custom fonts, but those have to be in vector form, not raster masks.
-Also there's no way to introduce a controlled variability and randomness into the engraving process.
+Lilypond can load custom fonts, but those have to be in vector form, not raster masks.
+Also, there's no way to introduce a controlled variability and randomness into the engraving process.
 When we considered the options, we decided to create or own system, since it would be faster and we would have the ability to modify it in the future.

 ## Requirements

-We are not trying to produce PDF files, like the other engraving systems do.
+We are not trying to produce PDF files as the other engraving systems do.
 Our goal is to produce a single staff of handwritten music, as a raster image.
-This image should look as simmilar as possible to a cropped image of a staff from the CVC-MUSCIMA dataset.
+This image should look as similar as possible to a cropped image of a staff from the CVC-MUSCIMA dataset.
 This means the image is already binarized, it has comparable resolution and the image has about three times the height of the staff it contains (the height of the staff lines).

-This similarity can be acomplished by using symbols from MUSCIMA++.
-In page 19 of writer 1, there's an empty staff.
+This similarity can be accomplished by using symbols from MUSCIMA++.
+On page 19 of writer 1, there's an empty staff.
 We take the mask of the staff lines and produce an empty image of proper dimensions containing the empty staff lines.
-The staff lines are almost perfectly horizontal (they wobble up and down by a few pixels, but don't drift), therefore we will use them to create a lookup table for converting pitch number to pixel offset in the $y$ axis.
+The staff lines are almost perfectly horizontal (they wobble up and down by a few pixels, but don't drift), therefore we will use them to create a lookup table for converting pitch numbers to pixel offset in the $y$ axis.
 This will act as our blank canvas, from which we will start. *Canvas* is an actual term used in the codebase.

-    image of an empty staff + show the spadding in the staff height on it
+    image of an empty staff + show the padding in the staff height on it

 By trying to mimic the look of CVC-MUSCIMA, we will remove a lot of problems that we would otherwise face.
-We don't need to perform any distortion removal, alignment, cropping, preprocessing and binarization.
+We don't need to perform any distortion removal, alignment, cropping, preprocessing, and binarization.
 All this is already performed on the source data we use.
 This lets us focus only on the engraving system, which is complicated enough by itself.

 ## Token groups and canvas items

 The Mashcima encoding defines the concept of token groups.
 It is not discussed in the chapter on the encoding, because it is not so important for the encoding itself.
 A *token group* is a group of tokens, that has one main token and then all the attachments of that token.
-So for examplea quarter note with a sharp and a staccato dot is represented by three tokens, but it is a single token group.
+So for example a quarter note with a sharp and a staccato dot is represented by three tokens, but it is a single token group.
 A token group is all the tokens that belong to some non-attachment token.

 Token groups are used in Mashcima annotation validation.
-When proper attachment ordering is checked, the annotation is first groupped into token groups and then each group has its attachment order checked.
+When proper attachment ordering is checked, the annotation is first grouped into token groups and then each group has its attachment order checked.
 It also helps us to hide away all the attachment tokens and focus only on the important tokens.

 Two special kinds of token groups are key signatures and numeric time signatures.
-It again makes sense to treat a time signature as a single object and since it's actually a multitude of tokens, it's represented by a token group.
+It again makes sense to treat a time signature as a single object and since it's a multitude of tokens, it's represented by a token group.

-Token groups are important, because they map directly onto canvas items.
+Token groups are important because they map directly onto canvas items.
 A *canvas item* is something on the staff, that takes up horizontal space and can be rendered.
 Canvas item represents a barline, a note, a rest.
-Attachments, like accidentals and dots, are not canvas items, but are part of some given canvas item and they modify its appearance.
-Canvas items are placed on the staff righ after each other with some randomized amount of padding between them.
+Attachments, like accidentals and dots, are not canvas items but are part of some given canvas item and they modify its appearance.
+Canvas items are placed on the staff right after each other with some randomized amount of padding between them.
 A canvas item has all the vertical space it can have and it decides, where to draw itself vertically.
 You can see the bounding boxes of individual canvas items in the following figure:

     image of some music with bounding boxes around canvas items